tcoxon/metazelda/README.md

 * F5 to generate a new dungeon.
 * Pass -seed=X to generate a dungeon from a specific seed.
 * Pass -space=spacemaps/skull.png to generate a dungeon in a specific shape.
+* Pass -switches to generate dungeons with switch puzzles.
+This will turn off linearity optimization.

 Reading the graph: